Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces

-We next consider a set of examples where $S$ is a \emph{space of non-positive curvature} (NPC), which is not in general a differentiable manifold, but has a metric with properties of a geodesic distance (namely, minimum length of curves between points) and which is also somewhat analogous to differentiable manifolds of non-positive curvature.
+We now turn to applications of Theorem \ref{th-clt} to the so-called \emph{stratified spaces} $S$ which are made up of several subspaces of different dimensions.
+In particular, we next consider an example where $S$ is a \emph{space of non-positive curvature} (NPC), which is not in general a differentiable manifold, but has a metric with properties of a geodesic distance (namely, minimum length of curves between points) and which is also somewhat analogous to differentiable manifolds of non-positive curvature.
 These spaces were originally studied by A.D.
 Alexandrov and developed further by Yu.
 G. Reshetnyak and M. Gromov (See \cite{stu03} for a detailed treatment).
-Unlike differentiable manifolds of positive curvature where uniqueness of the intrinsic mean is known only under very restrictive conditions (See \cite{karcher}, \cite{kenws} and \cite{afsari11}), on an NPC space the Fr\'echet mean is always unique, if the Fr\'echet function \eqref{eq-frechet} is finite (\cite{stu03}).
+Unlike differentiable manifolds of positive curvature where uniqueness of the intrinsic mean is known only under very restrictive conditions (See \cite{karcher}, \cite{kenws} and \cite{afsari11}), on an NPC space the Fr\'echet mean is always unique, if the Fr\'echet function \eqref{eq-frechet} is finite \cite{stu03}.

 We will consider a stratified NPC space $S$ which is the union of a finite number of disjoint sets $U_k$ each of which in its relative topology in $S $ is homeomorphic to an open subset of $\mathbb R^s$, including possibly the degenerate case $s=0$, $\mathbb R^0$ being a singleton.